Johnston - Reading Notes - Home

 Control flow: the order in which the computer executes statements in a script.
 Generally, code executes from top to bottom unless the code encounters a structure that changes the control flow, such as a conditional or a loop.

-Reminder: Conditional Structures include if
+Reminder: Conditional Structures include ifelse

 JavaScript Functions